BrynMcKerracher/TapeWorm/README.md

 ## Installation
 ### Pre-compiled Binaries
-You can find pre-compiled binaries for both Windows and Linux under the Releases tab.
+You can find pre-compiled binaries for both Windows and Linux under the [releases](https://github.com/BrynMcKerracher/TapeWorm/releases) tab.

 ### Manual
 You can also build the project from source using `Make`/`CMake` in the [usual way](https://cmake.org/cmake/help/book/mastering-cmake/chapter/Getting%20Started.html).